tushyachheda/circular_cylinder/README.md

 - Number of Mesh Points Generated (nPoints) = 94,186
 - Number of Mesh Cells Generated (nCells) = 46,630

-The image shows the close-up view of the mesh around the cylinder and wake region.

 ## Boundary Conditions
 Velocity Boundary Conditions:
 - A fixed uniform inlet velocity, Ux = 1m/s Uy = 0m/s Uz = 0m/s is given at the inlet patch.